intel/Intel-distribution-of-QEMU/docs/devel/qapi-code-gen.rst

 enumeration type's name, and NAME from the value's name.
 For the example above, the generator maps 'MyEnum' to MY_ENUM and 'value1' to VALUE1, resulting in the enumeration constant MY_ENUM_VALUE1.
 The optional 'prefix' member overrides PREFIX.
+This is rarely necessary, and should be used with restraint.

 The generated C enumeration constants have values 0, 1, ..., N-1 (in
 QAPI schema order), where N is the number of values.
 There is an